 “I just caught him fucking a girl we both like.”

 “Man, you guys are a trip.
 What’d they say when you caught ‘em?”

 “They don’t know.
 I saw it through her window.”

 “He’s just like you, Robby.”

 “Shut up, you guys.”

-“I was riding around aimless not knowing what to do when I met you guys.
+“I was riding around aimlessly not knowing what to do and then I meet you guys.
 It’s also my birthday today.
 I’m sixteen and my dad says I havta get a job.”

 “Ain’t it a bitch.”

 It all seems laughable.
 I sit there looking at a whole new group of friends and just giggle away.
 Soon they feel restless and start crawling around the new tree.
 I forget my acrophobia and soon go limb to limb with them.
 Finally we come back to the ground where I’m amazed to find my bike where we started.

 “You wanted to be somewhere else?”
 Rob asked.